Joint home loan: Tips for co-buying property

 Property ownership comes with several associated costs so it's important that you lay down the ground rules about how you will split the expenses.
 From mortgage application fees to stamp duty to repairs and maintenance, you'll need to have an allocated budget in place to prepare for your financial responsibilities.

-Sit down with an accountant so that you can understand your cash flow and budget, and ask for advice about how you can manage the costs with your partner.
+First up, you need to make sure you understand your cash flow and budget, and ask for advice about how you can manage the costs with your home buying partner.

 You may want to consider setting up a joint bank account with sufficient funds to cover your mortgage and property expenses.
 This may involve both you and your partner depositing a certain amount into the account each week.

-In addition, if you apply for a loan with a linked offset account, consider who will be responsible for managing this account and making additional repayments towards the loan.
+Also if you apply for a loan with a linked offset account, consider who will be responsible for managing this account and making additional repayments towards the loan?
+If one partner can't make their payment one month, what is the back-up plan?

 Here are some things you may want to consider before joining forces: